dan-zx/zekke-api/README.md

     c.
 Create the geographic [index](mongo/indexes.js) in the location field of waypoints collections.

+2. Set your Mongo DB connection settings depending on the configuration you will use (`spring.profiles.active` in [application.properties](src/main/resources/application.properties)):

-2. Set in [application.properties](src/main/resources/application.properties) the config values for your Mongo DB instance.
+    * For **development** profile: Set in [application.properties](src/main/resources/application.properties) the connection values for your Mongo DB instance.

+    * For **staging** profile: Set the `MONGODB_URI` system property with the connection URI of your Mongo DB instance.

-3. Start ZeKKe services
+3. Start ZeKKe services with the following command

 ```sh
 $ ./gradlew clean bootRun